Big River Golf Course

 Why Play This Course

-A good course at a reasonable price that has a nice community following.
-Seeing the Columbia and the dam, together with the nice staff and starting with three par-3s, are pluses.
+A good course at a very reasonable price that has a nice community following.
+Seeing the Columbia and the dam and starting with three par-3s are pluses.

 General